RubensEmmanuel1/stationfalcon/PRIVACY_POLICY.md

-Station FALCON!
-Bot Privacy Policy
+# Station FALCON! — Privacy Policy
-Last updated: [06/06/2025]

-1. Introduction
+**Last updated:** June 6, 2025

-This document explains how the Station FALCON! bot collects, uses, and protects user information.
+This Privacy Policy describes how data is handled when you use the Station FALCON!
+Discord bot ("the bot").

-2. Information We Collect
+## 1. Information We Collect
-The bot may collect the following information:
+The bot may collect:

-Basic Discord identifiers (user ID, username, tag).

-Messages sent to the bot to execute commands.

-Public data from servers where the bot is added (such as channel names, members).
+- Basic user ID and server ID for functionality
+- Command usage data (e.g., which commands were used)

+No personal or sensitive data is collected.
+The bot does not store messages, passwords, or IP addresses.

-3. How We Use Your Information
+## 2. How We Use the Data
-The collected information is used to:
+Data is used to:

-Process commands and respond to users.

-Improve the bot's functionality.

-Monitor usage to detect errors and abuse.

-4. Information Sharing
+- Provide and improve bot features
+- Maintain bot stability and security

+## 3. Data Sharing
-The bot does not share your personal information with third parties.
+We do **not** share data with third parties.

+## 4. Data Retention
+Data may be temporarily stored in memory for real-time features but is not permanently saved.

-5. Security
+## 5. User Control
-We use technical measures to protect collected data, but please note no system is 100% secure.

-6. User Rights
-You have the right to:

-Request deletion of your stored data.

-Request information about the data the bot holds about you.
+If you wish to stop data collection, you may remove the bot from your server.

+## 6. Changes to This Policy
+We may update this policy.
+Continued use of the bot means you accept the latest version.

-7. Contact
+## 7. Contact
-For questions or requests, contact via Discord: https://discord.gg/AdsFrwyEH9
+For questions, contact the developer on Discord: https://discord.gg/AdsFrwyEH9